 Some scientists estimate that the number of distinct insect species may be as high as 30 million7.

-Beetles have at least 350,000 different species, and many are yet undiscovered, making them the living organism with the most kinds.
+Beetles species number at least 350,000, and many are undiscovered, making them the living organism with the most kinds.
 In the United States alone, there are about 30,000 kinds of beetles with varying bodies and sizes.
 Giant walking bugs are the largest insect species in the US, while in the UK, the title goes to the stag beetle.

 All bugs are insects, but not all insects are bugs.
 Most bugs have a straw-shaped mouth or stylet (slender probe).
 They use this in sapping juice from plants or blood from animals.
 They have long segmented antennae with tough and dark wings where they meet the body but are thin and translucent at the ends.